dolittle/Documentation/Source/content/en/docs/contributing/documentation/writing_guide.md

 ## Diagrams / Figures
 Hugo supports [Mermaid](https://mermaidjs.github.io) shortcodes to write diagrams.
 Mermaid **SHOULD** be favored over using images when possible.
 [Examples of Mermaid](https://docdock.netlify.com/shortcodes/mermaid/)

 Some diagrams/figures might not be possible to do using Mermaid, these can then be images.
 Beware however how you create these images and make sure they comply with the look and feel.
+Also remember to add alt text to all images explaining them for screen readers.

 ## Images